CatTanker/cnc_map_tool_guide/linux_guide.md

 - Install `winetricks` for greater control over individual prefixes (just do it)

 Run winetricks (`winetricks` in your command line), and you Should have a screen similar to ![Winetricks First Menu](/Assets/winetricks_1.png) .
-While you can complete the next steps globally, i highly recommend making a new wineprefix for CnC, and so I will in this guide
+While you can complete the next steps globally, i highly recommend making a new wineprefix for CnC, and so I will in this guide.

 --> *Create new wineprefix*
 - 64 Architecture
 -  Name it whatever you like, keep it suitable and ideally without spaces If you are prompted to install wine mono, do so if you ever intend to run the Dotnet 4.5 client.
 I did so when i tested this guide on the 7+ dotnet client, and i have had no side effects.

 --> *Install a windows DLL or component*

-Search for cnc_ddraw, tick the box and select ok to download it.
+- Search for cnc_ddraw, tick the box and select ok to download it.

 Alright, you have your prefix set up, now lets use it.
 Depending on which client(s) you intend to run, do the following:

-*Dotnet 4.5 Client:*
+*Dotnet 4.5 Client: Winetricks*
 --
 - find your main mod directory, then the resources folder, right click and open in terminal, or find your way there using the `cd directory` command
-- Run `WINEPREFIX=([1] wine client(ogl/dx/xna).exe`
+- Run `WINEPREFIX([1] wine client(ogl/dx/xna.exe`
 [1] Means the absolute path to the wineprefix you just made, which can be found from the Browse Files selection in Winetricks and then copying the entire path it provides you in the top of your file explorer into [1]
 - hope it works, check the logs in the terminal for details, **but try all 3 exes **
--

 > e.g.:
 ```
 ○ → WINEPREFIX="/home/username_goes_here/.local/share/wineprefixes/CnCNet_Winetricks/" wine clientogl